PeterMosmans/ansible-role-bootstrap/README.md

    installers:
      - command: /home/apenut/.dotfiles/installer.sh
 ```
-If you don't want to add any repositories or installer scripts, You can also
+If you don't want to add any password, repositories or installer scripts, You can also
-leave the `repos` and `installers` variables empty:
+refrain from adding the `password` value, and leave the `repos` and `installers`
+variables empty.
+The rest of the variables are required per user though.
 ```
 boostrap_users:
  - name: apenut